DCAN-Labs/simnibs_cifti_tools_RTD2/docs/Efield_generator.md

 In order to run the Efield generator, the fuction requires the following:

-- Path to processed data (derivatives): To optamize the function, BIDS format works best.
-This needs to contain the T1 nifti file and optionally the T2 nifti file
+- Path to processed data (derivatives): In BIDS format, the processed data needs to contain the T1 nifti file and optionally the T2 nifti file

-- Coordinates of the target to stimulate: X, Y and Z in Native space Grayordinate.
+- Coordinates of the target to stimulate: X, Y and Z in Native space (or atlas space) Grayordinate.

 - Output folder